Here Is Your Essential Guide to Patras Carnival!

 Around 40,000 people participate in the parade, who dance their hearts out while wearing stunning colourful, sequined and feathered outfits.
 It is an endless procession of amazing, colourful, artistic, floats and giant papier-mache puppets.

 The Grand Parade sees tens of thousands of spectators pack the city streets and is also broadcast live on TV.

 - The Red Line – The Grand Parade

 The fun doesn’t end when the Grand Parade finishes!
 The closing of carnival sees the burning of the Carnival King in the Patras Harbour.
 The Carnival King is paraded through the streets to the chants and shouts of the onlookers before being thrown in the fire.

-The Burning of the King finishes with an open-air music concert which turns into a all night street party attended by thousands who dance, drink and socialise the night away.
+The Burning of the King finishes with an open-air music concert which turns into an all night street party attended by thousands who dance, drink and socialise the night away.

 Forget about Fat Tuesday and when you celebrate carnival in Patras you instead embrace Burnt Thursday also known as Tsiknopempti.
 This is a day that is all about grilling meats!
-If your vegetarian than this isn’t the event for you, but if you love meat then you’re going to love this day.
+If you are vegetarian then this isn’t the event for you, but if you love meat then you’re going to love this day.

 This celebration is officially held eleven days before the start of Lent and all across the city of Patras are people hosting Barbeques.
 Kebabs, sausages, steaks and lamb are all consumed and the wine flows freely.